mediafinger/rabbitmq_info/README.markdown

 A customer changes his personal data on one system and it has to inform other application about it.
 In this case the choice of methods depends heavily on how important it is for the other applications to have the latest data.

 An invoicing tool that sends out emails, might be ok with eventual consistency of the real world address of the customer.
 You could send messages with _publishing confirmation_ and no further guarantees.

+#### Data changes

 However you will need a strategy to create consistency eventually.
 Maybe a job that sends messages every night for each customer whose data changed in the last 24h.
 As you might have less system load at night, using a _QoS level_ might give you the guarantees you need.

 Nevertheless the same tool might expect to always be immediately informed about changes in the payment data or email address.
 In this case you would need to pick more secure messaging strategies like a _HA queue_ and _manual `ack`_ after message delivery.

 ### Money transfers